renpy/renpy/sphinx/source/screen_special.rst

 with the menu statement.
 It is given the following parameter:

 `items`
-    This is a list of (`label`, `action`) tuples, corresponding to menu choices. `Label` is text, and the screen is expected to display that text in a way that causes `action` to be invoked when it is selected.
+    This is a list of (`caption`, `action`, `button_id`, `caption_id`) tuples.
+For each choice, `caption` is the name of the choice, and `action` is the action to invoke for the choice, or None if this is a choice label.
+When a button is used to invoke the choice, `button_id` is an id that should be given to that button.
+When a choice displays text, `caption_id` should be the id of that text.

 ::

     screen choice:

+        window:
+            id "window"

             vbox:
-            ypos .25
-            spacing 5

-            # Create one textbutton per label, action pair.
+                id "menu"

-            for label, action in items:
+                for caption, action, button_id, caption_id in items:

-                textbutton label:
+                    if action:
+                        button:
                             action action
-                    xmargin 50
-                    xfill True
+                            id button_id

+                            text caption id caption_id

+                    else:
+                        text caption id caption_id

 Input
 -----